zhaoshenzhai/mathwiki/README.md

     * Specializations: _Reformulations/proofs of instances of `statement`._
     * Generalizations: _Statements and proofs of abstractions of `statement`._

-These templates are automatically [inserted][templatesInsert] whenever a note is created.
+These templates are automatically inserted whenever a note is created.
 After the links, the main content is written with remarks where appropriate.

 ## Scripts

-I wrote some bash scripts to (try) maintain the consistency of my notes; [main.sh](https://github.com/zhaoshenzhai/MathWiki/blob/master/.scripts/main.sh) acts as a hub for me to run them.
+I wrote some bash scripts to (try) maintain the consistency of my notes; [main.sh](https://github.com/zhaoshenzhai/mathwiki/blob/master/.scripts/main.sh) acts as a hub for me to run them.
-* Images are handled by [newTikZ.sh](https://github.com/zhaoshenzhai/MathWiki/blob/master/.scripts/newTikZ.sh), [getCurrentImage.sh](https://github.com/zhaoshenzhai/MathWiki/blob/master/.scripts/getCurrentImage.sh), and [updateImages.sh](https://github.com/zhaoshenzhai/MathWiki/blob/master/.scripts/updateImages.sh); see my workflow [here](https://github.com/zhaoshenzhai/MathWiki#art-tikz-images).
-* Global search and replace, including the ability of excluding additional patterns, is handled by [searchReplace.sh](https://github.com/zhaoshenzhai/MathWiki/blob/master/.scripts/searchReplace.sh).
+* Global search and replace, including the ability of excluding additional patterns, is handled by [searchReplace.sh](https://github.com/zhaoshenzhai/mathwiki/blob/master/.scripts/searchReplace.sh).
-* Basic stats of the vault (and updating them below) is handled by [stats.sh](https://github.com/zhaoshenzhai/MathWiki/blob/master/.scripts/stats.sh).
+* Basic stats of the site (and updating them below) is handled by [stats.sh](https://github.com/zhaoshenzhai/mathwiki/blob/master/.scripts/stats.sh).
-* Displaying all links that have yet to be created and all notes that have those links, are handled by [ghost.sh](https://github.com/zhaoshenzhai/MathWiki/blob/master/.scripts/ghost.sh).
+* Displaying all links that have yet to be created and all notes that have those links, are handled by [ghost.sh](https://github.com/zhaoshenzhai/mathwiki/blob/master/.scripts/ghost.sh).

-Some stats: 2 notes, 9 links (ratio: 4.500), 23 images ([updated](https://github.com/zhaoshenzhai/MathWiki/blob/master/.scripts/stats.sh) every commit).
+Some stats: 2 notes, 9 links (ratio: 4.500), 23 images ([updated](https://github.com/zhaoshenzhai/mathwiki/blob/master/.scripts/stats.sh) every commit).